-We have updated the graph below to include the 12-month moving average for the Durable Goods shipments and Cutting Tool orders.
+The graph below includes the 12-month moving average for the durable goods shipments and cutting tool orders.
 These values are calculated by taking the average of the most recent 12 months and plotting them over time.

 AMT - The Association For Manufacturing Technology represents U.S.-based builders and distributors of manufacturing technology - the advanced machinery, devices, and digital equipment that U.S. manufacturing relies on to be productive, innovative, and competitive.